 Support the Blue Love Campaign for Mental Health

-With the one year anniversary of COVID-19 upon us, many adults, youth and children are suffering with anxiety, stress, fear, isolation and depression.
+As a result of the pandemic, many adults, youth and children are suffering with anxiety, stress, fear, isolation and depression.
 Half of Canadians report worsening mental health due to the pandemic.

 - COVID-19 has increased the demand for mental health services on southern Vancouver Island by up to 50%.

 - In some cases, the need for counselling services has doubled, outreach services are up by 35%, and peer support is up 10%.

 As we continue to live through the pandemic, the demand for services will only grow.
 Anticipating this emerging need, United Way’s BLUE LOVE CAMPAIGN is focused on supporting individuals struggling with their mental health so that they can get help when and where they need it most.
 BLUE LOVE will also help reduce stressed and overworked frontline agencies in the charitable mental health sector.